 The study drugs used in this study could be very harmful to an unborn or newborn baby.
 There may be some risks that doctors do not yet know about.
-It is very important that you check with your study doctor about what types of birth control or pregnancy prevention to use during the study and for 1 month after you have completed the study.
+It is very important that you check with your study doctor about what types of birth control or pregnancy prevention to use during the study and for 4 months after you have completed the study.

 This study will use a sample of your tissue.
-Generally, your hospital will keep some of your tissue from your surgery.
-This tissue may be used to help treat you for cancer in the future.
+Generally, your hospital will keep some of your tissue.
+This tissue may be used to help treat your cancer in the future.
 Because this study will need to use some of this tissue, there is a small risk that it could be used up.
-This is only for participants who consent to banking for future research.
-This is discussed more later in this consent form in the section about optional procedures.